Health Coverage of Immigrants

-In 2016, there were 23 million noncitizens residing in the US, accounting for about 7% of the total population (Figure 1).
+In 2017, there were 22 million noncitizens residing in the U.S., accounting for about 7% of the total population (Figure 1).
 About six in ten noncitizens were lawfully present immigrants, while the remaining four in ten were undocumented immigrants:1 Many individuals live in mixed immigration status families that may include lawfully present immigrants, undocumented immigrants, and/or citizens.

 - Lawfully present immigrants are noncitizens who are lawfully residing in the U.S. This group includes legal permanent residents (LPRs, i.e., “green card” holders), refugees, asylees, and other individuals who are authorized to live in the U.S. temporarily or permanently.

 - Undocumented immigrants are foreign-born individuals residing in the U.S. without authorization.
 This group includes individuals who entered the country without authorization and individuals who entered the country lawfully and stayed after their visa or status expired.

 Nearly 19 million or 25% of children had an immigrant parent as of 2017, and the large majority of these children were citizens.
 About 10 million or 13% were citizen children with a noncitizen parent.